How Do I Calculate Leverage in Forex 1:10 and 1:100 - Leverage in Forex 1 10 and 1 100

 How Leverage Increases Profits & Loses?

-NB: This is the Leverage used not the Maximum leverage, If a broker gives you 100:1, But if you trade 0.1 contracts then the leverage you'll use is 10:1 which isn't equal to Maximum leverage(100:1).
+NB: This is the Leverage used not the Maximum leverage, If a online broker gives you 100:1, But if you trade 0.1 contracts then the leverage you'll use is 10:1 which isn't equal to Maximum leverage(100:1).

 So the example referred in this tutorial below is talking of the leverage used based on the volume of the FX trade that you have opened.